This directory provides the SWI-Prolog libraries for accessing and providing HTTP services.

 The main server libarys are

-implements the serverlibrary(http/http_dispatch)
+library(http/thread_httpd) implements the serverlibrary(http/http_dispatch) implements binding locations

-implements integration in various
+predicateslibrary(http/http_unix_daemon) implements integration in various

 Unix server managers and in general provides a suitable entry point

-implements reading and writing JSON documents.
+for HTTP servers on Unix.library(http/html_write) implements generating HTMLlibrary(http/http_json) implements reading and writing JSON documents.

-This library uses functionality from the ssl
+This library uses functionality from the ssl package to support HTTPS,

-package to read XML/HTML and the clib
+the sgml package to read XML/HTML and the clib package for various

 extensions.